Visit the amazing historical Colonial Park Cemetery in Savannah Georgia.

-Visit Colonial Park Cemetery in Savannah Georgia - It is approximately 6 acres in size and is located in the heart of Savannah’s Historic District.
+This is one of my favorite places to visit in Savannah.
+This intriguing cemetery is loaded with historical graves and markers for people who initially formed Georgia into what it is today.
+It is approximately 6 acres in size and is located in the heart of Savannah’s Historic District.
 The park-like cemetery has been closed to interments since 1853 and is the oldest intact municipal cemetery in Savannah.

 Previously known as the Old Cemetery, Old Brick Graveyard, South Broad Street Cemetery or Christ Church Cemetery, the cemetery served as the primary public cemetery from 1750 to 1853.